jcortell/blog/content/post/2021-10-28-three-istanbul.md

 We flew Valencia-Istanbul Monday 25th, on a B737-800 Max, fortunately without any technical issues.
 Upon arrival we took a taxi via Uber (for itinerary control and credit card payment, mainly) to go straight to our hotel: the very conveniently located, with a clear Western-Asia opulence, [Ajwa Sultanahmet](https://www.ajwa.com.tr/).

-The next day we had breakfast at a small local bar, where they squeezed fresh pomegranate juice for us, and served us delicious baclava.
+The next day we had breakfast at a small local bar, where they squeezed fresh pomegranate juice for us, and served us delicious baklava.
 Then we spent all morning meandering through the alleys of the Grand Bazaar, and the afternoon visiting the Egyptian Spice Market.
 For dinner we took a colleague's recommendation and went to [Matbah restaurant](https://www.matbahrestaurant.com/tr/), right next to the Blue Mosque for some Ottoman dishes.
 The lamb with aubergine puree was really delicious.

 On Wednesday we were invited to a full day tour of key landmarks, as this was my wife's first time in Istanbul (I had been dozens of times before, but the last time was a decade and a half ago).